NDA Help Center

 • How do I know when a NDA Collection has been created?

-When a Collection is created by NDA staff and marked as Shared, an email notification will automatically be sent to the PI(s) of the grant(s) associated with the Collection to notify them.
+When a Collection is created by NDA staff, an email notification will automatically be sent to the PI(s) of the grant(s) associated with the Collection to notify them.

 • Is a single grant number ever associated with more than one Collection?